Vulnerability Management Chaining: An Integrated Framework for Efficient Cybersecurity Risk Prioritization: Conclusion

-This paper presents Vulnerability Management Chaining, a novel methodological framework that integrates CVSS, EPSS, and KEV to achieve more efficient vulnerability prioritization while maintaining comprehensive coverage.
+Our Vulnerability Management Chaining framework represents the first systematic methodology for integrating CVSS technical severity assessment, EPSS predictive modeling, and KEV confirmed exploitation evidence into a unified decision framework.
+This integration addresses fundamental limitations in each individual approach while preserving their unique strengths.
 Our research demonstrates that systematic integration of multiple data sources can overcome the fundamental limitations that plague individual vulnerability management approaches.

 We developed the first systematic methodological framework for combining CVSS technical severity assessment, EPSS predictive threat intelligence, and KEV confirmed exploitation evidence, establishing foundational principles for multi-source vulnerability intelligence integration that transcend specific tool implementations.
 Using 28,377 vulnerabilities and exploitation evidence from multiple sources, we demonstrated significant efficiency improvements over traditional CVSS-based prioritization while maintaining 85+ percent coverage of actually exploited vulnerabilities.